Remuneration

 Remuneration of the members of the Board of Directors

 The Annual General Meeting decides on the remuneration payable to the Board of Directors.
 The Audit and Remuneration Committee of the company handles and prepares matters related to the remuneration payable to the Board of Directors.
-All members of the Audit and Remuneration Committee are independent of the company and its significant shareholders.
+The majority of members of the Audit and Remuneration Committee are independent of the company and its significant shareholders.
 A person serving the company under an employment or service agreement receives no fee for the membership of the Board of a Marimekko subsidiary.

-In addition to the annual remuneration of the Chair of the Board decided on by the AGM, Mika Ihamuotila has been paid a monthly fee of EUR 4,400 pursuant to a separate service agreement with the company.
-No other fees, such as annual bonuses or benefits, in addition to the above-mentioned, are paid to Mika Ihamuotila.
+In addition to the annual remuneration of the Chair of the Board decided on by the AGM, Mika Ihamuotila will be paid a monthly fee of EUR 5,000 for half-time duty as the Chair pursuant to a separate executive service agreement.
+The Audit and Remuneration Committee separately evaluates the terms of the service agreement, but Mika Ihamuotila will not take part in the evaluation.
+Mika Ihamuotila will not receive a separate remuneration for the committee work.
+No other fees, such as remuneration for committee work, annual bonuses or benefits, in addition to the above-mentioned, are paid to Mika Ihamuotila.
 His pension is determined by the statutory employee pension plan (TyEL).
-The Audit and Remuneration Committee of the company handles and prepares matters related to the terms of Mika Ihamuotila’s service agreement and his remuneration.

-Fees paid to the Board Members in the financial year 2022
+Fees paid to the Board Members in the financial year 2024

-Board memberRole/Committee membershipAnnual remuneration, EUR 1,000Number of shares received as part of annual remunerationCommittee fees,
+Board memberRole/Committee membershipAnnual remuneration, EUR 1,000Number of shares received as part of annual remunerationBoard meetings, EUR 1,000Committee fees,

 EUR 1,000